hadley/adv-r/Computing-on-the-language.md

 * You can model evaluation by working from the innermost parentheses to the outermost.

-Generally you want to avoid creating situations where these principles are are broken, because it makes the mental model needed to correctly predict the output much more complicated.
-Non-standard evaluation can break both principles, so it's only worthwhile to do so if there is significant gain.
+Non-standard evaluation can break both principles.
+This makes the mental model needed to correctly predict the output much more complicated, so it's only worthwhile to do so if there is significant gain.

 For example, `library()` and `require()` allow you to call them either with or without quotes, because internally they use `deparse(substitute(x))` plus a couple of tricks.
 That means that these two lines do exactly the same thing: